Third Fitna: Usurpation of Yazid III

 In April 744, Yazid III, a son of al-Walid I, entered Damascus.
 His supporters, bolstered by many Kalbis from the surrounding region, seized the town and proclaimed him caliph.
 Al-Walid II, who was at one of his desert castles, fled to al-Bakhra near Palmyra.
 He mustered a small force of local Kalbis and Qaysis from Hims, but when Yazid III's far larger army under Abd al-Aziz ibn al-Hajjaj ibn Abd al-Malik arrived, most of his supporters fled.
 Al-Walid II was killed, and his severed head was sent to Damascus.
 A pro-Qaysi uprising in Hims followed, under the Sufyanid Abu Muhammad al-Sufyani, but its march on Damascus was decisively defeated by Sulayman who had been released from prison.
 Abu Muhammad was thrown in prison in Damascus along with al-Walid II's sons.

 During his brief reign, Yazid III was an exemplary ruler, modelling himself on the pious Umar II.
 He was favourably disposed to the Qadariyya, and consciously tried to disassociate himself from the frequent criticism of autocratic rule leveled at his Umayyad predecessors.
 He promised to refrain from abuses of his power—mostly concerning widespread resentment at heavy taxation, the enrichment of the Umayyads and their adherents, the preference given to Syria over other parts of the Caliphate, and the long absence of soldiers on distant campaigns—and insisted that not only was he chosen by the community in an assembly (shūrā), rather than appointed, but that the community had the right to depose him if he failed in his duties or if they found someone more fit to lead them.
 At the same time, his reign saw the renewed ascendancy of the Yaman, with Yusuf ibn Umar dismissed and imprisoned after trying, without success, to raise the Qaysis of Iraq into revolt.
-Yusuf's successor in Iraq and the East was the Kalbi Mansur ibn Jumhur, but he was soon replaced by the son of Umar II, Abdallah ibn Umar ibn Abd al-Aziz.
+Yusuf's successor in Iraq and the East was the Kalbi Mansur ibn Jumhur, but he was soon replaced by the son of Umar II, Abd Allah ibn Umar ibn Abd al-Aziz.
 During his brief tenure, Mansur tried to dismiss the governor of Khurasan, Nasr ibn Sayyar, but the latter managed to maintain his post.
 Yazid III died in September 744 after a reign of barely six months.
 Apparently due to the advice of the Qadariyya, he had appointed his brother, Ibrahim, as his successor, but he did not enjoy much support and was immediately faced with the revolt of Marwan II, the grandson of Marwan I and governor of al-Jazira (Upper Mesopotamia).